Sports-QA: A Large-Scale Video Question Answering Benchmark for Complex and Professional Sports: Related Work

-\textbf{Sports Video Understanding.} Sports video understanding has drawn increasing attention in recent years \cite{yuan2021spatio,li2021groupformer,koshkina2021contrastive,zhu2022fencenet,martin2020fine,wang2022shuttlenet}.
-Researchers have made great efforts in various tasks such as sports action recognition \cite{shao2020finegym}, multi-person action detection \cite{li2021multisports}, and action quality assessment \cite{tang2020uncertainty}.
-Meanwhile, numerous sports datasets are constructed \cite{parmar2019action,li2021multisports,giancola2018soccernet,deliege2021soccernet}.
-For example, AQA-7 \cite{parmar2019action} is constructed for professional action quality assessment.
-Seven types of actions are included in this dataset and all the action instances are associated with quality scores.
-MultiSports \cite{li2021multisports} is proposed for the spatial-temporal detection of professional sports actions.
-FineGym~\cite{shao2020finegym} focuses on fine-grained activity localization that requires an accurate understanding of the atomic level of a gymnastic action. \textit{In this work, we construct Sports-QA, the first dataset for sports VideoQA, bridging the gap between the visual modality and the textual modality in sports analysis.}
+Sports video/text understanding has drawn increasing attention in recent years \citep{yuan2021spatio,li2021groupformer,koshkina2021contrastive,zhu2022fencenet,martin2020fine,wang2022shuttlenet,yang2024sports,wiseman2017challenges}.
+Researchers have made great efforts in various tasks such as sports action recognition \citep{shao2020finegym}, multi-person action detection \citep{li2021multisports}, and action quality assessment \citep{tang2020uncertainty}.
+Meanwhile, numerous sports datasets are constructed \citep{parmar2019action,li2021multisports,giancola2018soccernet,deliege2021soccernet}.
+AQA-7 \citep{parmar2019action} is constructed for professional action quality assessment.
+Seven types of actions are included in this dataset and all the action instances are associated with quality scores. \mrr{A large-scale dataset of basketball game descriptions paired with detailed statistics is introduced by \cite{wiseman2017challenges}, enabling fully data-driven modeling approaches.} MultiSports \citep{li2021multisports} is proposed for the spatial-temporal detection of professional sports actions.
+FineGym~\citep{shao2020finegym} focuses on fine-grained activity localization that requires an accurate understanding of the atomic level of a gymnastic action. \mr{Sports Intelligence \citep{yang2024sports} focuses on comprehensive LLM evaluation in sports-related NLP tasks.
+While it covers diverse textual scenarios, it does not address the multimodal or temporal complexities of sports video QA.
+In contrast, our dataset is the first to specifically benchmark LLMs in the context of professional sports video understanding, offering a new challenge for multimodal reasoning.}